pingcap/community/rfc/2019-12-11-Talent-Plan-Courses.md

 To implement it, we need the following main steps:

-- Discuss the subject must be included in the course system.
+- Discuss the subject to be included in the course system.
 - Divide the subject topics, and assign them to course developers.
 - Create the programming assignments framework, also reading materials.